-Frequently, there is more than one lien on a home.
-The homeowner chooses to place some liens, such as mortgages, on the property.
-Other liens, such as judgment liens, HOA liens, and mechanic’s liens are involuntary.
+Frequently, homes have one or more liens on them.
+The homeowner chooses to place some liens, like mortgages, on the property.
+Other liens, like judgment liens, HOA liens, and mechanic’s liens, are involuntary.

 When you take out a loan to buy a home, you sign two documents: a promissory note and a mortgage (or a deed of trust in some states).
 The note is your personal promise to repay the amount that you borrowed.
 The mortgage gives the lender a lien on your home.
 The mortgage company records the mortgage in the county records.
 This is known as the "first mortgage" or "first deed of trust."
 (Learn more about the difference between a mortgage and a promissory note, as well as the difference between a mortgage and a deed of trust.)

 Sometimes, a borrower needs two mortgage loans to purchase a property.
 For example, an 80/20 loan is a pair of loans where the first loan covers 80% of the purchase price and the second covers the remaining 20%.
 The mortgage securing the smaller amount will be recorded after the larger mortgage, and is known as a “second mortgage.”

 If you get sued in court for a sum of money and lose the case, the prevailing party will get a judgment.
 That party may then file a judgment lien on your property.
-(To learn more about judgment liens, see Nolo’s article What is a Judgment Lien?)
+(To learn more about judgment liens, see What Is a Judgment Lien?)